Internet University – a Free Guide to the Best Free Online Courses

 César Hidalgo from MIT's Media Lab interviews famous scientists on Cambridge Nights: Conversations about a Life in Science.

 Richard Muller and Bob Jacobsen Physics for Future Presidents Fall 2009 edition, Fall 2010 edition **Featured course** UC Berkeley Physics 10, course website, book, voted the best course at UC Berkeley; awesome lectures on energy, nuclear weapons, Area 51, and the nature of science.
 Muller, a former climate change skeptic, has announced that he has become a believer.
+Then Muller added a book Energy for Future Presidents.
+It's great, too.

 Richard Feynman The Feynman Lectures on Physics, **Featured lectures** Volumes 1, 2 and 3, free online from Caltech.